 For multiplicity, though, people want REASONS and JUSTIFICATIONS.
 Can’t just say “hey, this is who we are and how we identify”.

 If people got like this over our autism, queerness, or gender identity, wanting to know WHY we are this way, and wanting to focus on the causes, and wanting to delve into what trauma might have caused these things, that would be considered rude as hell.
 For multiplicity though, it seems to be the standard.
 I know things are complicated with this due to links between dissociation and trauma.
 But on some level all of this stuff still feels rude as hell.

 Possibly because we are old and crotchety and have been out of the closet for a long time and are at the point in life where we don’t want everything we do to be about our multiplicity or about analysis of why we are the way we are.
-In our IRL circle of friends we know systems of all types, trauma & endogenic & other, and we don’t spend our time in some kind of deathmatch over who is the one true way to be multi, we are friends.
-We hang out and play video games together.
+In our circle of friends we know systems of all types, trauma & endogenic & other, and we don’t spend our time in some kind of deathmatch over who is the one true way to be multi, we are friends.
 Not having the same origins is harming nobody.
 We just kind of want to exist and have the focus be on WHO we are, not on WHAT we are.
 However, here it seems like there’s no escaping all this focus on origins and demands for justification.